- How is non-small cell lung cancer treated?

 For tumors to grow, they must form new blood vessels to keep them nourished.
 This process is called angiogenesis.
 Some targeted drugs block this new blood vessel growth.

 Bevacizumab (Avastin®): Bevacizumab is a type of drug known as a monoclonal antibody (a man-made version of a specific immune system protein).
 It targets vascular endothelial growth factor (VEGF), a protein that helps new blood vessels to form.

-This drug has been shown to prolong survival of patients with advanced lung cancer when it is added to standard chemotherapy regimens as part of first-line treatment.
+This drug has been shown to prolong survival of patients with advanced non-small cell lung cancer (NSCLC) when it is added to standard chemotherapy regimens as part of first-line treatment.
 Bevacizumab is given by infusion into a vein every 2 to 3 weeks.
-While chemotherapy plus bevacizumab is usually given for 4 to 6 cycles, many doctors continue giving bevacizumab by itself until the cancer starts growing again.
+While chemotherapy plus bevacizumab is usually given for 4 to 6 cycles, many doctors continue giving bevacizumab by itself afterward until the cancer starts growing again.